 Study design management and global cultures from the unique perspective of a communication, design and media institution.
 BA (Hons) Design Management and Cultures is a practice-based course where you will apply critical thinking and design research methods to a range of projects and collaborations that address social, business and environmental needs.

 Geared towards industry and designed to develop your creative, commercial and practical skills, BA (Hons) Film Practice will prepare you for a range of technical roles within film production.
-Workshops in the areas of sound, camerawork, lighting, directing and assistant directing, producing, acting, editing, screenwriting, and production design will develop and expand your skills and potential to operate creatively and within a variety of technical roles.
+Workshops in the areas of sound, camerawork, lighting, directing and assistant directing, producing, acting, editing, screenwriting, and production design will develop your skills and potential to operate creatively and within a variety of technical roles.

 One of the UK's most highly regarded film and television degrees.
 Acclaimed film-makers and lecturers.
 A stimulating range of options.
 With BA (Hons) Film and Television you get access to all three.
 From directing and producing to sound design and cinematography, you'll use industry-standard software, choose your own specialism and see your work on screen.
 Our graduate films have been up for awards at BAFTA and the British Film Institute.

 Build.
 Test.
 Play.
 BA (Hons) Games Design gives you the opportunity to take the software tools of games design and create new gaming experiences.
 From storyboarded concepts to playable prototypes to user testing and evaluation, you'll design the code as well as the visual feedback systems so you're ready to join the industry and develop new games from scratch.

 BA (Hons) Graphic and Media Design builds on the rich heritage of graphic design education at London College of Communication.
 Our innovative approach encourages exploration of materials, media and methodologies across key areas including social design, branding, information design, typographic media and communication environments.
 You also have the opportunity to take a directed year out in industry anywhere in the world.